BedrockSolutions/ansible-role-hardened-ubuntu/README.md

-# ansible_role_hardened_ubuntu
+# ansible-role-hardened-ubuntu

 Ansible role that applies multiple layers of system hardening.
 A suitable starting point for a wide variety of applications.